TheLab-ms/website-makers/pages/meet/Board_Meeting_Minutes.md

 Board Meeting Minutes
 ---------------------

 Minutes for all board meetings and informal actions will be documented here for review.

+A summary of votes from the current board is available here: [Board Votes](Board_Votes.html)

 Click on the meeting date link that you wish to view the minutes for.